turtlestuff/turtlepost/README.md

 Comments are started and ended with a forward slash (`/sample comment/`).

 ### The Stack
-The stack is simply a 'last in, first out' buffer of objects.
+The stack is simply a 'last in, first out' buffer of values.
 Typing a value expression into TurtlePost pushes that value onto the top of the stack.
 Operations can pop/consume values off of the top of the stack, perform operations on those values, and push new values onto the stack.
 The stack stores values of any type (even if operations do not work on all types).
 TurtlePost represents the topmost value on the stack as the one furthest to the right.

 ```
 > 2 /pushes 2 onto the stack/